Brands that Create Clothes Made from Recycled Materials

 REPREVE

-• Repreve makes performance fibers from recycled plastic bottles and ocean-bound plastics.
+• Performance fibers: made from recycled plastic bottles and ocean-bound plastics.

-• They use proprietary FiberPrint technology to give their yarn a “traceable fingerprint” that verifies the composition of recycled content.
+• Proprietary FiberPrint technology gives their yarn a “traceable fingerprint” to verify the composition of recycled content.

-• REPREVE’s parent company, Unifi, has pioneered the circular textile economy by recycling post-industrial and post-consumer waste on a global scale.
+• REPREVE’s parent company, Unifi, also recycles post-industrial and post-consumer waste.

 • Their focus on transforming single-use plastics into long-lasting textiles represents a significant contribution to reducing plastic pollution.source